uncc-hice/edukona_backend/README.md

 ## Contributing

-Visit our [Frontend Repository](https://github.com/amhajja/hice_frontend) to view the frontend code!
+Visit our [front-end repo](https://github.com/uncc-hice/edukona_frontend) to view the frontend code!

 We welcome contributions from the community, whether it's adding new features, fixing bugs, or improving documentation.